 Spread the pesto keeping it off of the borders.

-Slice the tomatoes and drizzle with a little olive oil, season lightly with salt, pepper and oregano.
+Slice the tomatoes and place in a mixing bowl.
+Drizzle with a little olive oil, season lightly with salt, pepper and oregano.
 Mix well to coat.

 Arrange the marinated tomato slices over the pesto.